 If next time before giving up on something because of fear they could challenge it through observation and thorough analysis.
 If you know Hypnosis & NLP you could even anchor this experience for future use.

-Before I end this video, remember not all fear is bad.
+Before I end this video, remember that not all fear is bad.
 Fear also teaches us to be careful.
 It is only bad when it is irrational and stops us from doing what we really wish to do.
 Like the activities we spoke about, even fear is useful in some contexts.